Using color in illustration

 Illustrations that use a background color (in things like banners, education cards, and modals) do not change color in dark mode.
 If there’s text above or below the illustration in a separate container, those colors will invert.
 The illustration itself is treated like an image and keeps its original background color.

-A light mode full sheet with the top half showing a person scrolling through a smartphone with products surrounding their head.
+A light mode full sheet with the top half a collection of collectibles.
 This is illustrated against a yellow background.

-A dark mode full sheet with the top half showing a person scrolling through a smartphone with products surrounding their head.
+A dark mode full sheet with the top half a collection of collectibles.
 This is illustrated against a yellow background.

 Illustrations without backgrounds

-When illustrations without a background color are used on plain white backgrounds (like in empty states), all elements on the page will invert.
+When illustrations without a background color are used on plain white backgrounds (like our 404 states), all elements on the page will invert.
 Most illustrations work on both light and dark backgrounds, but some need adjustments to ensure legibility against black.

-An empty state in light mode showing a person upside down in an illustrated style.
+A 404 state in light mode showing a person upside down wearing a blue sweater in an illustrated style.
+The person is emerging from a hole, and looking out into the distance.

-An empty state in dark mode showing a person upside down in an illustrated style.
+An 404 state in dark mode showing a person upside down wearing a blue sweater in an illustrated style.
+The person is emerging from a hole, and looking out into the distance.

 Color customization